Our Services

 Sometimes children develop a lingering cough after the viral infection resolves.
 This may be due to airway sensitivity following infection.

-If your child has a persistent cough that continues weeks after other croup symptoms have resolved, it could be a sign of Post-Infectious Airway Hypersensitivity — a condition where airways remain reactive long after the initial illness has cleared, and Ubie's free AI-powered symptom checker can help you understand whether this might be what your child is experiencing.
+If your child has a persistent cough that continues weeks after other croup symptoms have resolved, you can use Ubie's free AI-powered symptom checker to assess whether they might be experiencing Post-Infectious Airway Hypersensitivity — a condition where airways remain unusually sensitive and reactive long after the initial illness has cleared.

 Persistent cough should always be discussed with a doctor, especially if it interferes with sleep or activity.